Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 3 MP
 Damage: x1
 Description: This is a simple, quick attack.
-This can represent telekinetically hurling a small projectile, a shot from a force pistol, lashing out with one’s mind, firing a bolt of pure energy, and similar sorts of attacks.
+This can represent telekinetically hurling a small projectile, a shot from a force pistol, firing a bolt of pure mana, and similar sorts of attacks.

 #### Kinetic Force
 Spell